-One of the Center's core activities is a weekly seminar during the academic school year followed by discussion covering current research both inside and outside CEHG member labs.
-In the Evolgenome seminar series, local and guest speakers present their work related to the topics of the Center.
-The topics range from theoretical evolutionary biology, large scale sequencing studies, paleontology, and population history, to experimental studies of evolution using model systems.
+One of the Center's core activities is a weekly seminar series.
+In Evolgenome seminars, local and guest speakers present their work related to the topics of the Center.
+Topics include ancient DNA studies, experimental studies of evolution using model systems, large-scale sequencing studies, microbiome ecology and evolution, statistical inference of population history, theoretical evolutionary biology, and many others.
 The speakers are typically professors, postdocs, or graduate students discussing ongoing research.
-The seminars currently take place via Zoom.
-Prior to the pandemic, they took place in the School of Medicine, in Li Ka Shing Learning and Knowledge Center (https://conferencecenter.stanford.edu/), Clark Center, or the Alway Building during Wednesday lunch hours.
+Seminars have taken place in person, over Zoom, and in hybrid format.
+Seminar locations have included Li Ka Shing Learning and Knowledge Center (https://conferencecenter.stanford.edu/), Clark Center, or the Alway Building during Wednesday lunch hours.

 Nominate a Speaker